puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can be used only when this module is used with a Puppet Enterprise <= 2015.2 version, **and** when the baseline environment uses current parser (Puppet 3) and the preview environment uses future parser (Puppet 4).

+For a quick start guide on using this module to get ready to move from PE 3.8.1 to PE 2015.2, see [Preparing for Migration with catalog_preview](pe_migration) in the Puppet Enterprise docs.

 ##Setup

 ###Requirements